wasny0ps/Ethernaut-Challenges/Challenges/Motorbike/README.md

 Shortly, the `IEngine` helps us to view `Engine` contract's value.
 Then, in the signature() function, we get the attack() function's signature for use when send transaction to the contract.
 Finally, the attack() function will selfdestruct the `Engine` contract.
 Time to hack!

-Deploy the attack contract and get the signature of our attack() function.
+Deploy the attack contract and **get the signature of our attack() function**.
 See the transaction [on etherscan](https://sepolia.etherscan.io/tx/0xdd3a50c58686e7327229a23ef87ed7afebe75f905180a96978e2aa58beb52c03).

 <p align="center"><img width="250" src="https://github.com/wasny0ps/Ethernaut-Challenges/blob/main/Challenges/Motorbike/src/signature.png"/></p>

-For being upgrader, send the transaction to the `Engine` contract with the `0x8129fc1c` value which is refers to keccak-256 signature hash of `initialize()` function.
+For being upgrader, send the transaction to the `Engine` contract with the `0x8129fc1c` value which is refers to **keccak-256 signature hash** of `initialize()` function.
 See the transaction on [etherscan](https://sepolia.etherscan.io/tx/0xed3ec7742edbac93cbd5984fd86a78671c1036a26fe383bdcc7c18f5def4fbb6).

 ```js
 await web3.eth.sendTransaction({from: player,to: address,data: '0x8129fc1c' // initialize()})